Ingredient & Product Evaluation Brianna Reid Ingredient & Product Evaluation Brianna Reid

 Does the product provide meaningful nutrient amounts?

-Would another format offer better dosing or formula flexibility?
+Would another format offer better dosing or formulation flexibility?

 Stability and Shelf-Life Considerations